sf-wdi-22-23/install_fest/express_stack.md

   ```

 1. Run the Terminal command `which node` to check that Node.js was installed.
+You should see a file path.
 The Terminal command `node` changes your Terminal into a Javascript REPL ("Read Evaluate Print Loop"), like the right hand side of repl.it.
 Type `control+C` twice to quite out of the REPL and return to the normal Terminal commands.

 1. Run the Terminal command `which npm` to check that npm is installed.
 The Node Package Manager, used through various `npm` commands, is a lot like Homebrew, except we'll use it for Node.js-specific tools instead of for general Mac tools.
 NPM packages are often called "node modules."